jajamoa/Posture-Grade-of-Archery/README.md

 # Posture-Grade-of-Archery
-Programming UI with Qt, recognizing posture with VGGNet
+Programming UI with Qt, recognizing posture with ResNet50